VoodooTeam/k8s-jsonnet/_examples/project/README.md

 jsonnet -J ./vendor -y ./app.jsonnet | yq eval -P
 ```

-It simply imports `definitions.libsonnet` and outputs it as a list of resources (what k8s expects).
+It simply imports `./definitions.libsonnet` and outputs it as a list of resources (what k8s expects).

 ### definitions.libsonnet
-This file contains all our resources in a map, this is convenient if you've got to tweak something during the developement and your app grows in size because it allows you to output a single resource.
+This file contains all our resources in a map, this is convenient if you've got to tweak something during the development and your app grows in size because it allows you to target a single resource.

-Get just the deployment of our app (pretty yaml) :
+Get just the `deployment` of our app (pretty yaml) :
 ```
 jsonnet -e  "(import './definitions.libsonnet').deploy" -J ./vendor | yq eval -P
 ```